laguesp/framer-motion-101/README.md

 The latest version of framer motion uses .mjs extension files, which webpack 4 doesn't support.

+\*\* Looks like it's supported in the latest webpack 4 version, but if your using an older one, it won't be supported.

 You can downgrade to framer-motion 4 or add this [config rule](https://github.com/formatjs/formatjs/issues/1395#issuecomment-518823361) to your webpack (eject or use any package to extend the config).